goodrobots/vision_landing/README.md

  - **--fakerangefinder**: This flag tells vision_landing to also send fake rangefinder data based on distance detected from a selected target.
 This is necessary for arducopter firmware <3.5-rc2.
  - **--verbose**: Turn on some extra info/debug output

+## Intel RealSense enhancements
+The *realsense* branch of this project adds some enhancements when using an Intel RealSense camera.
+These units actually have three cameras inside - a color RGB camera, two near-InfraRed cameras, and they also have a laser projector for throwing IR patterns onto flat surfaces that are otherwise hard to map.
+From the two infrared cameras, a depth map is calculated.
+All of this is done in custom ASIC hardware on the unit so no additional processing is necessary on the host computer.
+In addition, the units are factory calibrated and intrinsic calibration data is automatically available for each individual unit through the librealsense library/api.
+They are an excellent, cheap option for obtaining stereo depth data.
+However, for the purposes of vision_landing they have advantages and disadvantages.
+On the downside, the cameras are very low quality mobile-pinhole type lenses/sensors.
+They are configured by default for indoor use, and configuring them for outdoor use is tricky.
+In particular, the color RGB camera is very poor and is terrible at high contrasting colours - unfortunately exactly what the landing markers are - the white bleeds onto the black and makes detection difficult and unreliable.
+On the upside, the two IR cameras are global shutter and high framerate (up to 90fps).
+This makes them actually very good for Computer Vision, and excellent results can be obtained using these cameras.
+It seems that the toner of laser printers absorb IR very well, so targets printed on a laser printer have excellent contrast to the IR cameras and are very clear from altitude.
+In addition, the streams from the three cameras can be read simultaneously, as well as the synthetic streams for depth, and corrected and synchronised streams between the cameras.
+This means we can use the IR camera for the marker detection and estimation, and use either the color stream or depth mapping for visualisation.